Geometric constraints can be defined among solid elements inside a Boolean tree, or among entire solids in 3D space.

 If you fix rotation around two axes, the result is, in fact, fixed direction of the remaining axis.
 For instance, some constraints fix direction along a normal of a selected plane.
 Consequently, this constraint fixes rotation around remaining two axes.

 Fixed movements, rotations or directions of axes are displayed either in constraint panel or in various dialogues – see below.
+And mainly, fixed movement or rotation is shown at a corresponding axis – as a short line across the tip of the axis.

 Constraints may be defined: